-There are several Health Care programs available to assist veterans and retirees as they transition into the civilian workforce.
+There are several health care programs available to help you keep insurance while you transition into the civilian workforce.
 These programs are designed to meet specific needs based on your duty status and transition circumstances.
 Some of these programs are long term, while others are temporary in nature and only provide coverage for up to 3 years.

 In addition these coverage plans often require you to pay a premium, cost shares, deductibles and co-pays.

-The Transitional Assistance Management Program offers transitional TRICARE coverage to certain separating active duty members and their eligible family members.
+The Transitional Assistance Management Program (TAMP) offers transitional Tricare coverage to certain separating active duty members and their eligible family members.
 Care is available for only 180 days.